swaggerexpert/json-api-merge/README.md

 # JSON API Merge

-JSON API Merge is a JSON:API specific algorithm for merging included resources into original data.
+`json-api-merge` is a JSON:API specific algorithm for merging included resources into original data.

 ### Getting Started